FortinetCloudCSE/k8s-201-workshop/content/08deployingmultus/Task8_1_what_is_multus?.md

+---
+title: "Task 1 - What is Multus"
+chapter: false
+menuTitle: "Multus"
+weight: 5
+---

 ## What is Multus?

 Multus is an open-source Container Network Interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.
 This capability significantly enhances networking flexibility and functionality in Kubernetes environments.
 Here’s a more detailed look at what Multus is and how it functions: